FTCS(SS) Gerald Plotts USN Retired

 Picture

 The Helo and small airplane Computer is an Alienware with 8GB ram, 1 TB of hard drive space.
-The monitors are a pair of Dell 24".
+The Monitor is a 49" curved display.
 My video card is a nVidia GTX 645 with 1GB.
-The monitors are both connected to a Matrox DoubleHead2Go Digital.
-This allows 3840 x1050 resolution, so the display is treated as a 48" display.
-The panel to the right is an 8x10 photo with a thin sheet of plexi-glass mounted over it.
-Holes were drilled and switches mounted through them, and connected to a USB interface board from Desktop Aviator.
+This allows 3840 x1050 resolution display.
 A laptop is connected via WideFS and displays LittleNavMap (Flight Map tool) GPS, or whatever I need) on the monitor to the left of the double screen.
-The Desktop frame is 1: PVC pipe.
-The plans are from Roger Dodger Aviation.
 In the lower picture you can see the additions from Desktop Aviator.
 The Cessna Combo panel, the Landing gear, flaps, parking brake, and fuel select panels.
 Makes flying the Cessna or other small aircraft very realistic.

 From Roger Dodger Aviation - Floor unit with Collective & Center Control Stand